api-platform/docs/extra/troubleshooting.md

 If the `php` container cannot start and display this `Error starting userland proxy: Bind for 0.0.0.0:80`, it means that port 80 is already in use.
 You can check to see which processes are currently listening on certain ports.

 Find out if any service listens on port 80.
-You can use this command on UNIX-based OSes like MacOS and Linux:
+You can use this command on UNIX-based OSes like macOS and Linux:

 ```console
 sudo lsof -n -i :80 | grep LISTEN